wp-plugins/wp-symposium-toolbar/readme.txt

 Download the ZIP file from wordpress.org, extract its content and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.

-Alternatively, use the WordPress feature to install the plugin from the WP Dashboard.
+Alternatively, use the WordPress feature to install the plugin from the WP Dashboard, Plugins > Add New.

 A WP Symposium Toolbar plugin should then be available in the 'Plugins' menu in WordPress: activate the plugin.